osrf/subt/submitted_models/marble_husky_sensor_config_1/specifications.md

 * \<Validation Video Link(s), e.g.,https://youtu.be/xxxxxxxxx/\>
 * \<Validation Data Link(s), e.g., https://drive.google.com/file/xxxxxxxxx/\>

-We are unable to provide validation video links and data links at this time due to the COVID-19 safety measures preventing us from accessing the necessary lab resources at this time.
+We are unable to provide validation video links and data links at this time due to the COVID-19 safety measures preventing us from accessing the necessary lab resources.